 Orange and Yellow Pigments

 Historically, the multiallelic locus Y has been implicated in expression of both orange or yellow flesh.
 Or (orange flesh) is dominant over Y (yellow flesh), which is dominant over y (white flesh).
 Or favors production of zeaxanthin over lutein, Y lutein over zeaxanthin, and homozygous yy produces little of either, resulting in white flesh.
 Yellow flesh has also been found to be a quantitative trait with a number of different QTLs involved that affect intensity.
 I have searched, but not found any accounting of what occurs when R or P and Or or Y are dominant.
 From experience, I know that yellow pigments and red or purple pigments can express together, but I don’t know the details.
 It is also not clear how the Y locus interacts with the various color distribution loci.
 Again, I know from experience that yellow or orange pigments can sometimes appear in the leaves, but I found no information indicating whether this is controlled by the distribution genes covered above or by different mechanisms.
+In practice, I have never seen a cross result that made it appear that orange flesh is dominant; instead, orange flesh almost always gives way to less intense yellow flesh.

 As noted above, including Or in this locus is now considered dubious.
 More recent information indicates that orange is developed primarily through the combination of a homozygous recessive pairing of the Zep gene allele 1 (involved in zeaxanthin production) and Chy2 gene allele 3.
 Very few tetraploid potatoes contain Zep allele 1, which limits the possibility of orange flesh in tetraploids without bringing it from diploids.
 If this hypothesis holds up, the Zep locus should probably be named Or, yielding a genotype of oror that expresses orange flesh in the presence of allele 3 of Chy2.